bcgov/AzureFilesPoC/terraform/README.md

 2. **Environments** (`environments/dev/`, etc.):
    - Each environment has its own folder with a `main.tf`, `variables.tf`, and `terraform.tfvars`.
-   - `main.tf` composes the environment by calling modules and mapping environment-specific variables (like `dev_storage_account_name`) to the module's generic variables.
+   - `main.tf` composes the environment by calling modules and mapping environment-specific variables (like `storage_account_name`) to the module's generic variables.
    - `variables.tf` defines the required variables for the environment.
    - `terraform.tfvars` provides the actual values for those variables (for local development, these are generated or edited directly; in CI/CD, they come from secrets or environment variables).

 3. **CI/CD (GitHub Actions):**
    - The workflow runs Terraform commands in the appropriate environment directory (e.g., `environments/dev`).
-   - Environment-specific values are provided to Terraform via secrets or environment variables (e.g., `DEV_STORAGE_ACCOUNT_NAME`).
+   - Environment-specific values are provided to Terraform via secrets or environment variables (e.g., `STORAGE_ACCOUNT_NAME`).
    - The workflow either passes these as `-var` flags or generates a `terraform.tfvars` file before running `terraform plan` and `terraform apply`.

 ### Example Flow